 U Theim Wai @ Serge Pun (“U Theim Wai”) is a Myanmar national and the Executive Chairman of FMI.
-In 1983, he founded Serge Pun & Associates Limited in Hong Kong SAR and eventually returned to the country of his birth to establish SPA in 1991.
+In 1983, he founded Serge Pun & Associates Limited in Hong Kong SAR and eventually returned to Myanmar, the country of his birth, to establish SPA in 1991.

-U Theim Wai is currently a member of the World Economic Forum, ASEAN Regional Group and ASEAN Business Council, a standing member of the Chinese People’s Political Consultative Conference of Dalian, and a member of the Asia Business Council.
+U Theim Wai is a member of the World Economic Forum’s ASEAN Regional Strategy Group and ASEAN Regional Business Council.
+He is a standing member of the Chinese People’s Political Consultative Conference of Dalian and a member of the Asia Business Council.
 He is also the Chair of the International Advisory Board of Singapore Management University for Myanmar as well as the Vice-Chairman and Chief Executive Officer of New Yangon Development Company Limited.
 U Theim Wai served as an Honorary Business Representative of the International Enterprise Singapore for Myanmar from 2004 to 2006.
 He is a frequent speaker in international forums on Myanmar and ASEAN Region.

-Present Directorships in listed companies (as at 28 June 2017)
+Present Directorships in listed companies (as at 31 Mar 2019)

-Professor Dr. Aung Tun Thet is a Non-Executive Director of FMI since December 2013, and is the Chairman of the Nominating Committee.
-He is an Advisor to the UMFCCI, and a member of the Peace Commission and Myanmar Investment Commission.
-Dr. Aung Tun Thet is a Professor Emeritus at Yangon University of Economics and a visiting Professor at Payap University, Chiangmai, Thailand and Honorary Professor at University of British Columbia, Vancouver, Canada.
+Professor Dr. Aung Tun Thet has been an Independent Non-Executive Director of FMI since 2013 and is the Chairman of the Nominating Committee.
+He is an Advisor to the UMFCCI, as well as a member of the Peace Commission and the Myanmar Investment Commission.
+Professor Dr. Aung Tun Thet is a Professor Emeritus at Yangon University of Economics, a visiting professor at Payap University, Chiangmai, Thailand and Honorary Professor at University of British Columbia, Vancouver, Canada.
 He graduated with B.Com.
 (YGN), Post-Graduate Diploma in Management Studies (Brighton, UK), M.Sc.
 (Warwick, UK), Ph.D.
-(Manchester, UK), Post-Doctoral Fellow (Marburg, Germany).
+(Manchester, UK) and is a Post-Doctoral Fellow (Marburg, Germany).